MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-createfiber.md

 ### -param dwStackSize [in]

-The initial size of the stack, in bytes.
-If this parameter is zero, the new fiber uses the default stack size for the executable.
+The initial committed size of the stack, in bytes.
+If this parameter is zero, the new fiber uses the default commit stack size for the executable.
 For more information, see <a href="https://docs.microsoft.com/windows/desktop/ProcThread/thread-stack-size">Thread Stack Size</a>.

 ### -param lpStartAddress [in]